 How often do you take your cat to the veterinarian?
-In observance of Take Your Cat to the Vet Day on August 22, we want to remind you that even if your cat does not appear to be sick, preventative care is important.
+In observance of National Cat Health Month, we want to remind you that even if your cat does not appear to be sick, preventative care is important.

 Between visits to your cat's veterinarian, here are 10 ways to keep your cat healthy.